All software development teams use release notes. Whether they know it or not, is a different question altogether.

 What to include in Release Notes?

-Most common question when it comes to writing release notes is, what should be included & what shouldn’t?
+Most common question when it comes to writing release communication is, what should be included & what shouldn’t?
 Well, there is no one size fits all answer to this one.
 It certainly depends on who the audience is.
 Are they technically conversant?
 How deeply they engage with your software?
 What are their interests? and so on.
 One can use different tones & depth of information based on these details.
 Whether your software is on premise, works in the cloud or is only a desktop app will also wield influence.

 Some of the common items to include are listed below.
 Do note that this is not an exhaustive list & not all of these will be applicable in your case –